-- 1. The time limit for completing the work authorized ends on March 1, 2023. - 2.
+- 1. The time limit for completing the work authorized ends on December 31, 2027. - 2.
 You must maintain the activity authorized by this permit in good condition and in conformance with the terms and conditions of this permit.
-You are not relieved of this requirement if you abandon the permitted activity, although you may make a good faith transfer to a third party.
+You are not relieved of this requirement if you abandon the permitted activity, although you may make a good faith transfer to a third party in compliance with General Condition 4 below.
 Should you wish to cease to maintain the authorized activity or should you desire to abandon it without a good faith transfer, you must obtain a modification of this permit from this office, which may require restoration of the area. - 3.
 If you discover any previously unknown historic or archeological remains while accomplishing the activity authorized by this permit, you must immediately notify this office of what you have found.
 We will initiate the Federal and State coordination required to determine if the remains warrant a recovery effort or if the site is eligible for listing in the National Register of Historic Places. - 4.
-If a conditioned water quality certification has been issued for your project, you must comply with the conditions specified in the certification as special conditions to this permit.
-For your convenience, a copy of the certification is attached if it contains such conditions. - 5.
-You must allow representatives from this office to inspect the authorized activity at any time deemed necessary to ensure that it is being or has been accomplished in accordance with the terms and conditions of your permit. - 6.
+If you sell the property associated with this permit, you must obtain the signature of the new owner in the space provided and forward a copy of the permit to this office to validate the transfer of this authorization. - 5.
+For your convenience, a copy of the water quality certification or waiver is attached.
+If a conditioned water quality certification has been issued for your project, you must comply with the conditions specified in the certification as special conditions to this permit. - 6.
+You must allow representatives from this office to inspect the authorized activity at any time deemed necessary to ensure that it is being or has been accomplished in accordance with the terms and conditions of your permit. - 7.
 You understand and agree that, if future operations by the United States require the removal, relocation or other alteration of the structure or work authorized herein, or if, in the opinion of the Secretary of the Army or his authorized representative, said structure or work shall cause unreasonable obstruction to the free navigation of the navigable waters, you will be required, upon due notice from the Corps of Engineers, to remove, relocate, or alter the structural work or obstructions caused thereby, without expense to the United States.
 No claim shall be made against the United States on account of any such removal or alteration.